This is not a brand

 The Pacific Crest Trail

 I was only two years into my passion for backpacking when the idea of long-distance backpacking came into view.
-I was fascinated with how these thru-hikers could cover thousands of miles in a single summer, so I began studying their methods and techniques.
-Studying this new world of backpacking led me down a new path and on April 10, 2017, I found myself standing on the US/Mexico border at the Southern Terminus of the Pacific Crest Trail, looking north toward Canada, 2,650 miles away.
+I was blown away by how thru-hikers could cover thousands of miles in a single summer and wanted to know why, so I began studying them.
+Deep diving the world of thru-hiking led me down a new path and on April 10, 2017, I found myself standing at Southern Terminus of the Pacific Crest Trail, looking north toward Canada, 2,650 miles away.

-The PCT became far more than just another backpacking adventure.
-It became a sort of personal pilgrimage and taught me more about myself in five months than I had learned in over thirty years.
-The trail had also completely shifted my perspective on what backpacking is and isn’t.
-Thru-hiking had a way of simplifying life in the backcountry by stripping everything down to its core.
-It forced me to be efficient with my mind, body, and gear.
+The PCT began as an epic adventure, but ended as so much more.
+It became a kind of personal pilgrimage and taught me more about myself in five months than I had learned in over thirty years.
+As a backpacker, it completely shifted my perspective of what backpacking is and isn’t.
+Thru-hiking had a way of simplifying everything I was doing by forcing me to be efficient with my mind, body, and gear.

-As I closed in on the Canadian border later that summer, I felt a kind of freedom I had never known in the backcountry.
-I was no longer burdened by the unknowns, the gear, or the “what ifs.”
+By the time I reached Canada, I felt a kind of freedom I had never known in the backcountry.
+I was no longer bothered by the unknowns, the gear, or the “what ifs.”
 Instead, my mind was free to focus on myself and the experience.

-The freedom and confidence I had gained on the PCT shaped how I approached every adventure.
-But soon, adventure took on an entirely new meaning.
+The freedom and confidence I gained on the PCT shaped how I approached every adventure going forward.
+I took what I learned about efficiency and applied it to everything I did, and it was a game-changer.

 Backcountry Dad Life